 1 (the far clipping plane).

-Your vertex function needs to transform the input coordinate system to this output coordinate system.
+Transform the input coordinate system to the normalized device coordinate system.

 Because this is a 2D application and does not need homogenous coordinates, first write a default value to the output coordinate, with the the